databricks/spark-deep-learning/docs/README.md

 To upload the docs to Github pages, first make sure this branch is up-to-date with the spark-deep-learning master branch (e.g. merge the latest master into your local gh-pages branch).

-Build the docs as described above, then run
+Build the docs as described above; since we don't yet have a Scala API, pass the SKIP_SCALADOC=1 argument to jekyll.

+ then run
 `$ rsync -av ./docs/_site/* . --exclude "*README.md" --exclude "*prepare" --exclude "*jekyll"`
 from the project root directory to copy the generated doc files (excluding this README) into the project root.